 To make sure your condenser fan works properly, keep the fan blades and the coils clean.
 If you are doing more than a light surface cleaning, make sure that the power is shut off to the HVAC unit.
 If you see debris, get rid of it.

-If you are considering hiring local Brooklyn HVAC contractor, make sure that contractor’s employees are bonded and passed security check.
+If you are considering hiring a local HVAC contractor for commercial hvac purposes, make sure that contractor’s employees are bonded and passed security check.
 HVAC industry is notorious for employing workers with questionable backgrounds, so you need to be sure that you can trust people who work for you.

 Avoid showering your outdoor unit with grass clippings when you mow the lawn.
 Instead, make sure that the grass is shooting in the opposite direction.
 If you’re blowing leaves, this same problem can occur, so make sure you move around the unit and blow the leaves away from it.